Typhoon Nelson (1985): Meteorological history

 Shortly after its peak, the storm weakened slightly thereafter as the typhoon passed between the Yaeyama Islands and the Miyako Islands.
 According to the JMA, the storm re-attained peak intensity at 0000 UTC on August 23.
 At this time, the agency assessed the pressure of the system at 955 mbar.
 Shortly thereafter, Nelson skirted northern Taiwan, passing 45 km from Taipei.
-After entering the Formosa Strait, the storm moved ashore southwest of Fuchou at 1400 UTC on August 23.
+After entering the Formosa Strait, the storm moved ashore southwest of Fuzhou at 1400 UTC on August 23.
 At the time of landfall, the JMA estimated winds of 80 mph.
 By August 25, both the JMA and JTWC had ceased tracking Nelson, as it had moved inland over China.

 Preparations and impact

 Taiwan

 Due to the threat of Nelson, a typhoon warning was issued for the island.
 After the storm battered the island, rail and street traffic in the northern part of the island was halted due to mudslides.
 Both Chiang Kai-shek International Airport and the Taipei Songshan Airport in Taipei were closed for about 12 hours.
 Approximately 900,000 families were left without electrical service and 100,000 telephone lines were disrupted.
 Water supplies in many areas were also affected and about 20,000 trees in Taipei were damaged.
 As much as 440 mm of rain fell in some parts of the island of Taiwan.

 Five people perished in the country.
 Three men were killed in Taipei, two when they were struck by wind-blown objects and one when a house collapsed.
 Elsewhere, a fatality was reported because of a landslide in Taichung.
 Moreover, at least 15 other people were reportedly injured throughout Taiwan.
 A woman in the harbor city of Keelung was struck in the head and seriously injured by a broken window.